Swimming Upstream: How to Share Your Family's Media Standards with Other Parents

 Nurture relationships with other parents through conversation

 Start with getting to know your kid’s friends and their parents.
-This has been especially challenging for many parents during the COVID-19 pandemic, but even a simple text introducing yourself is a good start!
+Even a simple text introducing yourself is a good start!

 For many parents, building relationships with your kid’s friend’s parents becomes more difficult as your kids get older.
 Playdates are long gone, and pre-teens and teens tend to just hang out without parents tagging along.
 I’ve been working on going to the door to pick up or drop off my kids more often so I can at least check in with the other parents.